UndefeatedSunny/Coaching/File Handling/modes.md

 a+ - It opens a file in read and write mode.
 If file is not present then a new file will be created automatically.
 If file is already present then its contents will be preserved.

+              Important Point

+              Make loop for multiple printf,scanf,fprintf,fscanf (if we know how much data we fetch and show wrt console).